-Veteran trees with their substantial girth, hollows, holes and crevices, rot, and dead wood, support a a wide range of often uncommon fungi, lichen, mosses, invertebrates -particularly beetles, and notably bats.
+Veteran trees with their substantial girth, holes and crevices, rot and dead wood, support a wide range of often uncommon fungi, lichen, mosses, invertebrates -particularly beetles, and notably bats.

-The size and distinctive shapes of veteran trees, both native and non-native species, are important features of our cultural landscape.
+The age, size and distinctive shapes of veteran trees, both native and non-native species, are of exceptional value for wildlife and their contribution to the historic landscape.

 Veteran trees are usually old, beyond the peak of their growth.
-They may also be younger, middle-aged trees with aging characteristics:
+They may also be younger, middle-aged trees with veteran characteristics:

 Most veteran trees are found in historic parklands (60% nationally), however some are found as isolated individuals or in small numbers in hedgerows, churchyards and, as relics of older landscapes, in fields.